aidanm3341/cmel/README.md

 - `input()` gets and returns a value from stdin
 - `clock()` returns the current time since the program started in seconds
 - `readFile(path)` returns the content of the given path as a String
+- `number(val)` returns a number representation of the given value.
+Only numbers, booleans and strings may be passed

 ## Usage